-When APAS is enabled, pressing the Flight Pause button on the remote controller or tapping ⊗ in DJI GO 4 brings the aircraft to a stop.
+When APAS is enabled, pressing the Flight Pause button on the remote controller or tapping $\otimes$ in DJI GO 4 brings the aircraft to a stop.
 The aircraft hovers for three seconds and awaits pilot commands.
-To enable APAS, tap 🕰 in DJI GO 4.
+To enable APAS, tap $\stackrel{\frown}{\Longrightarrow}$ in DJI GO 4.

 - The APAS feature is automatically disabled when using Intelligent Flight Modes and resumes automatically after exiting Intelligent Flight Modes. - The APAS feature is only available when flying forward and backward.
 If the aircraft flies left or right, APAS is disabled. - The aircraft hovers in place once there is an obstacle that cannot be avoided.
 The aircraft cannot detect and avoid obstacles that are beneath it. - Make sure you use the Advanced Pilot Assistance System (APAS) when the Vision Systems are available.
-Ensure there are no people, animals, small or subtle objects (e.g., tree branches, power lines) or transparent objects (e.g., glass, water) along the desired flight path. - APAS may not function properly when the aircraft is flying over water or snow-covered area. - Be extra cautious when flying in extremely dark (< 300 lux) or bright (> 10,000 lux) environments. - APAS may not function properly when the aircraft is flying near its Flight Limits or in No-fly Zones - Pay attention to the Aircraft Status Bar in DJI GO 4 and ensure the aircraft is working in APAS mode normally.
+Be sure there are no people, animals, objects with small surface areas (e.g., tree branches), or transparent objects (e.g., glass or water) along the desired flight path. - APAS may not function properly when the aircraft is flying over water or snow-covered area. - Be extra cautious when flying in extremely dark (< 300 lux) or bright (> 10,000 lux) environments. - APAS may not function properly when the aircraft is flying near its Flight Limits or in GEO Zones. - Pay attention to the Aircraft Status Bar in DJI GO 4 and ensure the aircraft is working in APAS mode normally. - APAS remains active regardless of the Visual Obstacle Avoidance settings in DJI GO 4.